 About

 I am a Wearable Artist, Maker, and Photographer.
-My wearable art has been featured in exhibits across the US and around the world, most recently at World of WearableArt in Wellington, NZ where my piece Banshee of the Bike Lane won the 2019 Mythology Section Award.
-I have had the opportunity to collaborate on projects with Disney, Hot Topic, and Her Universe among other brands, and my work has been featured in Rolling Stone, The Atlantic, Paper Magazine, Bustle, Jezebel, HelloGiggles, and beyond.
+My wearable art has been featured in exhibits across the US and around the world, most recently at World of WearableArt in Wellington, NZ where I was awarded the inaugural WOW Designer Development Award.
+I have had the opportunity to collaborate on projects with Disney, Hot Topic, and Her Universe, among other brands, and my work has been featured in Rolling Stone, The Atlantic, Paper Magazine, Bustle, Jezebel, and beyond.
 I currently work independently as a designer, maker, builder, and materials expert.

-All of my work is made almost exclusively out of recycled materials -- I am a huge advocate for recycling and reducing our ecological footprint.
-Transformation is a key element of my work, and I focus mostly on the transformation of materials from the mundane into extraordinary garments.
-I have worked with a wide array of trash, from bicycle inner tubes and discarded towels, to VHS tapes, suitcases, and beyond.
+My work is built out of nontraditional fashion materials, with a focus on repurposing discarded objects and transforming them from the mundane into extraordinary garments.
+I work with a wide array of trash, from bicycle inner tubes and discarded towels, to VHS tapes, suitcases, and beyond.
 I spend more time than I care to admit perusing alleys and trash cans for my next material, or hunting freecycle.org for objects that people are discarding.
-I think that the most exciting artistic challenge is transforming garbage into new and remarkable things.
+I think that the most exciting artistic challenge is transforming mundane materials into new and remarkable wearable art.

 If you'd like to contact me please feel free to reach out!